 Familial adenomatous polyposis (also called FAP) is caused by pathogenic (or harmful) variants in the APC gene.
 FAP is typically characterized by a person developing more than 100 but usually less than 1000 colon polyps within their lifetime, putting them at a very high risk of early onset colon cancer (under age 50).
 In addition to colon polyps, individuals with FAP are more susceptible to develop some rarer medical conditions:

 Colon cancer is the main concern for individuals with FAP, however research has shown that there is a small but increased chance to develop other cancers:

 |Papillary cancer of the thyroid||Less than 2% chance|

 |Hepatoblastoma (pediatric liver cancer)||1-2% chance|

 |Duodenal/intestinal cancer||4-12% chance|

-FAP and AFAP are both are inherited in an autosomal dominant pattern, meaning that children of a mutation carrier each have a 50% risk to inherit the mutation and associated cancer risks.
-Women and men have the same chances to inherit and pass down mutations in these genes, therefore both sides of the family are important to look at when trying to determine if someone has a higher chance to have FAP or AFAP.
+FAP and AFAP are both are inherited in an autosomal dominant pattern, meaning that children of someone who carries a pathogenic variant each have a 50% risk to inherit the variant and associated cancer risks.
+Women and men have the same chances to inherit and pass down variants in these genes, therefore both sides of the family are important to look at when trying to determine if someone has a higher chance to have FAP or AFAP.

-FAP and AFAP can both run in families; however, about 30% of the time an individual with FAP is the first one in the family to have the condition due to random chance (called a “de novo” mutation).
+FAP and AFAP can both run in families; however, about 30% of the time an individual with FAP is the first one in the family to have the condition due to random chance (called “de novo”).
 Those with a new diagnosis of FAP or AFAP in a family can still pass it on to future generations.

 The National Comprehensive Cancer Network (NCCN) is a group of medical professionals that regularly meet to look over any updates in research studies and determine recommendations for who should be considered at a higher risk for one of these gene mutations, and thus should be offered genetic testing.